Iron Tail: A session with Chief Iron Tail

 Buffalo Bill Cody told Major Israel McCreight that "Chief Iron Tail is the finest man I know, bar none."

 Käsebier took classic photographs of the Sioux while they were relaxed.
 Chief Iron Tail was one of Käsebier's most challenging portrait subjects.
 Käsebier's session with Iron Tail was her only recorded story: "Preparing for their visit to Käsebier's photography studio, the Sioux at Buffalo Bill's Wild West Camp met to distribute their finest clothing and accessories to those chosen to be photographed."
 Käsebier admired their efforts, but desired to, in her own words, photograph a "real raw Indian, the kind I used to see when I was a child', referring to her early years in Colorado and on the Great Plains.
 Käsebier selected one Indian, Iron Tail, to approach for a photograph without regalia.
 He did not object.
 The resulting photograph was exactly what Käsebier had envisioned: a relaxed, intimate, quiet, and beautiful portrait of the man, devoid of decoration and finery, presenting himself to her and the camera without barriers.
 Several days later, Iron Tail was given the photograph and he immediately tore it up, stating that it was too dark.
 Käsebier re-photographed him, this time in his full feather headdress, much to his satisfaction.

 Chief Iron Tail was an international celebrity.
 He appeared with his fine regalia as the lead with Buffalo Bill at the Avenue des Champs-Élysées in Paris, France, and the Colosseum of Rome.
-Iron Tail was a superb showman and chaffed at the photo of him relaxed. but Käsebier chose it as the frontispiece for a 1901 Everybody's Magazine article.
+Iron Tail was a superb showman and chafed at the photo of him relaxed. but Käsebier chose it as the frontispiece for a 1901 Everybody's Magazine article.
 Käsebier believed all the portraits were a "revelation of Indian character," showing the strength and individual character of the Native Americans in "new phases for the Sioux."